 Supportive Living – there may come a time when living at home is no longer a safe option for you.
 Your Home Care team, or healthcare provider, may recommend a supportive living community as the right option to ensure you get the care you need, while maintaining the independence you want.
 There are many types of supportive living communities, all of which are home-like environments that provide on-site staff 24 hours a day.

 Strategic Clinical Networks (SCNs) are provincewide teams made up of patients, families, health professionals, researchers, government and community groups who work together to improve different areas of health care.
-Also known as Networks.
+See SCN website.

 Tom Baker Cancer Centre (TBCC) – The Tom Baker Cancer Centre in Calgary is the comprehensive cancer centre for southern Alberta and a lead centre for the province-wide prevention, research and treatment program.
 The Tom Baker Cancer Centre provides advanced medical and supportive cancer care, patient and professional education, and conducts research through the Alberta Cancer Research Institute.

 Transition Unit/Bed – is an unit or bed in a care facility that is dedicated to providing care for Albertans who are waiting to be moved to a different care facility in the community.
 This may include moving to different long-term or supportive living, mental health, addictions or other type of care programs.

 Triage – when a patient arrives at the Emergency Department, the triage team will assess the patient’s condition, and, using the CTAS ,will determine the urgency and type of care a patient needs.
 A patient will be seen and treated based on the assessed severity of his or her condition.
 See also: Emergency Department; CTAS.